SpinDoctorMRI/SpinDoctor/README.md

 the simulations can be run in parallel.

-## Getting started
+## Authors

-Authors: Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.
+Jing-Rebecca Li, Syver Døving Agdestein, Chengran Fang, Van-Dang Nguyen, Try Nguyen Tran.

 ## How to cite us